Ghulam Nabi Azad

 Ghulam Nabi Azad (born 7 March 1949) is an Indian politician who served as Leader of Opposition in Rajya Sabha between 2014 and 2021.
 He also served as the Chief Minister of erstwhile state of Jammu and Kashmir from 2005 to 2008.
 On 26 September 2022, Azad announced his own political party as Democratic Progressive Azad Party.
 He is the chief patron cum founder of Democratic Progressive Azad Party.

 Azad served as Minister of Health and Family Welfare.
-He has served as the Minister of Parliamentary Affairs in the Manmohan Singh government until 27 October 2005, when he was appointed as the Chief Minister of Jammu and Kashmir.
+He has served as the Minister of Parliamentary Affairs in the Manmohan Singh government until 27 October 2005, when he was appointed the Chief Minister of Jammu and Kashmir.
 On 26 August 2022, Azad resigned from Indian National Congress and mulled creating a new party at the national level.

 He also led the party successfully in the 2002 Assembly election in Jammu and Kashmir.
 He was bestowed with the Padma Bhushan, India's third highest civilian award, in 2022 by the Indian Government in the field of Public Affairs.

+He was a member of Committee constituted by the Government of India in September 2023 to suggest changes to the constitution for simultaneous polls in the country.